Joachim Andersen (composer)

 Carl Joachim Andersen (29 April 1847 – 7 May 1909) was a Danish flutist, conductor and composer born in Copenhagen, son of the flutist Christian Joachim Andersen.
 Both as a virtuoso and as composer of flute music, he is considered one of the best of his time.
-He was considered to be a tough leader and teacher and demanded as such a lot from his orchestras but through that style he reached a high level.
+He was a demanding leader and teacher, achieving high standards with orchestras.

 Biography

 As well as his little brother, Viggo was taught by his father and already as a child he performed with success at a Danish theater called Casino accompanied by the little harpist Frantz Pønitz.
 From when he was 13 years old to the year of 1868 he was first flutist in a musical orchestra in Copenhagen conducted by Niels Gade.

 In 1869 he became employed by the Royal Danish Orchestra as a flutist but resigned after a year of leave in 1878.
 He was longing for larger challenges and went abroad.
 First stop was Saint Petersburg (1878–1880) where he was engaged by St. Petersburg Philharmonic Orchestra.
 Afterwards in 1881 he went to Berlin where he was engaged in Bilse's Band as a solo flutist as well as he was in the Royal German Opera.

 In 1882 he was a co-founder of the Berlin Philharmonic, which he and 53 other musicians formed out of the former Bilse's Band.
 Along with his job as a solo flutist, he took over more and more conductor's assignments and conducted over 8 summers one of the orchestra's two daily concerts in Scheveningen.

 In 1893 Andersen was forced to resign his job because of a paralysis in his tongue and travelled then back to Copenhagen where he was employed as a composer.
 Among other pieces he was the composer of concerts in Tivoli Gardens.
 In 1897 he founded an orchestra school and was, until his death, leader and professor in conducting at the school.
 In 1905 he was knighted by king "Christian IX of Denmark" to the "Order of the Dannebrog ".
 He played on flutes of simple systems, although many of his pupils, among them the famous flutists Emil Prill and Ari van Leeuwen, played on flutes of the Böhm system.